jetstream-cloud/js2docs/docs/ui/exo/binder.md

+# Binder Workflows in Exosphere

 !!! warning "About experimental features"

     Exosphere's Binder-related functionality is an experimental feature.
 Developing it further may not be a current priority; users are still encouraged to [report any bugs they encounter](https://jetstream2.exosphere.app/exosphere/getsupport), but they may not receive a quick resolution.

-# About Binder & BinderHub
+## About Binder & BinderHub
 [Binder](https://jupyter.org/binder) is a project maintained by Project Jupyter that allows for the deployment and sharing of computing environments with a single link.
 It is built on an open-source software stack that converts a git repository to a reproducible Docker image, then deploys that image into a shareable container.
 Out of the box, Binder supports Python, R, and Julia as base languages, and offers classic Jupyter notebooks, JupyterLab, nteract, RStudio, and Shiny as exposable user interfaces.

 ## When (not) to use a Binder
 When deciding if a Binder workflow is optimal for specific your use case, there are some considerations to make.
 First and foremost is the nature of Docker containers; since by default containers are stateless/ephemeral, **all changes made to files inside the workflow will be permanently lost when your instance restarts.** Although there are ways around this (for example, creating a [Docker volume](https://docs.docker.com/storage/volumes/) and attaching it to the container), such a need may be a good indication to explore other solutions, for example a [traditional Jupyter server using Anaconda](../../general/jupyter.md).
 For some examples of good use cases for Binder, see ["What is Binder used for?"](https://jupyter.org/binder#what-is-binder-used-for) in the Jupyter docs.

-# Deploying a Binder using Exosphere
+## Deploying a Binder using Exosphere
 This guide assumes that you are comfortable creating instances using Exosphere.
 If you are new to Exosphere, see [Exosphere: Overview](./exo.md).
 {: .note}